Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: : Inverse Zero-Shot Pose Estimation

 \subsection{Model Pipeline}

 Figure \ref{fig:NeuPose} summarizes the {\name} pipeline.
-Its objective can be summarized as performing Guided diffusion to infer a sequence of human poses \(r_{\jointset}\) using a combination of conditioning inputs and Pseudoinverse guidance using a modified \(\Pi\)GDM likelihood score.
+Its objective can be summarized as performing guided diffusion to infer a sequence of human poses \(r_{\jointset}\), using a combination of conditioning CFG inputs and Pseudoinverse guidance utilizing a modified \(\Pi\)GDM likelihood score.
 The inputs to the algorithm are the noisy joint rotations \(r_{j\in\measureset}\) and locations \(l_{j\in\measureset}\) of a subset of joints \(\measureset\) of size \(3\).

-At each diffusion step $t$, {\name}'s workflow can be summarized in the following steps: \begin{itemize} \item Use the CFG score function \(\nabla_{r^{t}_{\jointset}} log\;p_t(r^t_{\jointset}|r_{\measureset})\) conditioned on noisy rotation inputs \(\{r_{\measureset}\}\) to generate a conditionally denoised estimate \(\hat{r}^t_{\jointset}\). \item Use \(\Pi\)GDM to estimate the likelihood score \(\nabla_{r^t_{\jointset}} \log p_t(l_{\measureset}|r^t_{\jointset})\). \item Combine the conditionally denoised estimate and the likelihood score using modified DDIM to generate the diffusion output for the next step \(r^{t-1}_{\jointset}\).
+At each diffusion step $t$, {\name}'s workflow can be summarized in the following steps: \begin{itemize} \item Use the CFG score function \(\nabla_{r^{t}_{\jointset}} log\;p_t(r^t_{\jointset}|r_{\measureset})\) conditioned on noisy rotation inputs \(\{r_{\measureset}\}\) (\(\epsilon_{\theta}\)) to generate a conditionally denoised estimate \(\hat{r}^t_{\jointset}\). \item Use \(\Pi\)GDM to estimate the likelihood score \(\nabla_{r^t_{\jointset}} \log p_t(l_{\measureset}|r^t_{\jointset})\). \item Combine the conditionally denoised estimate and the likelihood score using modified DDIM to generate the diffusion output for the next step \(r^{t-1}_{\jointset}\).
 The proposed {\name} algorithm is described in Algorithm \ref{alg:neupose}. \end{itemize}

 one may ask is as follows.
-Given that the user's body size parameters are available during inference, why not scale the default-body dataset with these body size parameters?
-Said differently, applying Eq. \ref{eqn:pos_rot}, the scale-free joint rotations \(r_M\) can be scaled---using the available body size parameters---to regenerate locations \(l_M\).
+Given that the user's body shape parameters are available during inference, why not scale the default-body dataset with these body shape parameters?
+Said differently, applying Eq. \ref{eqn:pos_rot}, the scale-free joint rotations \(r_M\) can be scaled---using the available body shape parameters---to regenerate locations \(l_M\).
 This new dataset can then be used to train a CFG model, obviating the need for inverse solvers like {\name}.
 Unfortunately, this is possible only if \(l_1\) was known (or equal to $0$).
 Otherwise, the mapping between \(r_M\) to \(l_1\) is non-trivial.
 As an illustration, consider that the user jumps.
-Without modeling the dynamics of the human body, it is hard to determine the user's displacement while they are airborne.
-This is why pure CFG models are unable to generalize across body sizes, while {\name}'s inverse guidance formulation does not require new datasets from new users.
+Without modeling the dynamics of the human body, it is hard to determine the user's displacement while airborne.
+This is why pure CFG models are unable to generalize across body shapes, while {\name}'s inverse guidance formulation does not require new datasets from new users.